exasol/virtual-schema-common-document-files/doc/user_guide/user_guide.md

 JSON-Lines files store one JSON document per line.
 In contrast to using a JSON array, that has the advantage that the file can be parsed line by line.

-The JSON-Lines file type does not support parallel loading.